skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

       name: # NOTE: Fill in your bucket name
       mode: MOUNT

+The :code:`MOUNT` mode in :ref:`Sky Storage <sky-storage>` ensures the checkpoints outputted to :code:`/checkpoint` automatically synced with a persistent storage bucket.
-We assume users would save their program checkpoints periodically to a Sky storage bucket (:code:`/checkpoint` in the example) and reload those states whenever the job is restarted.
+We assume users to save their program checkpoints periodically and reload those states when the job is restarted.
 This is typically achieved by reloading the latest checkpoint at the beginning of your program.

 With the above changes, you are ready to launch a spot job with ``sky spot launch``!